dtarnawsky/cs-capacitor-airwatch/README.md

 airwatch.sdkEventCallback recievedProfiles {}
 App[11312:2681944] In AWSDKBridge -initialCheckDoneWithError: Initial check failed with error: The operation couldn’t be completed.
 (AWSDKSetupErrorDomains error 7.)
 ```

 ## Enrollment Failure
 You may get the error:
 `Because your device is running Android 10 (or a newer version), Android Enterprise is require for enrollment.
 Please check with your IT admin about enabling Android Enterprise.`

-If this happens you'll need to hardware reset your Android device and set it up a Google account not associated with a MDM or alternatively view this [informative video](https://www.youtube.com/watch?v=hFZFjoX2cGg).
+If this happens you'll likely need support from VMWare to configure Workspace 1 correctly.